Build a Production-Ready SaaS in 30 Minutes with DemoSaaS

 Clicks link → dashboard shows balance 150 credits. -

-Logic lives in lib/points.ts
+Logic lives in lib/points.ts. -

 Modify SQL if you want different rewards.